drshahizan/research-design/profile/batch2/RaianHafizNiloy/readme.md

 With a strong foundation in engineering principles, I am passionate about leveraging data to solve complex problems and drive informed decision-making.
 My academic journey has equipped me with a comprehensive skill set allowing me to approach challenges from a multidisciplinary perspective.

 During my undergraduate thesis, I developed a keen interest in how data can transform industries and improve efficiencies.
-This led me to pursue a Master's in Data Science, where I am eyeing to skill up myself in dat analysis, advanced data modeling, machine learning and data visualization.
+This led me to pursue a Master's in Data Science, where I am eyeing to skill up myself in data analytics, advanced data modeling, machine learning and data visualization.

 Beyond academics, I have participated in various projects and competitions that have honed my practical skills and teamwork abilities.
 I am excited to apply my knowledge to real-world scenarios, contributing to innovative solutions and continuous learning in the rapidly evolving field of data science.